Sustainable control of the HLB vector in citrus family farming

 The technological solution

-"I'm thinking of planting a lot of 300 new trees next to the demonstration lot, where we intend to apply the set of technologies offered by the project, funding it myself and start implementing this kind of management from the very beginning"
+"I'm thinking of planting a lot of 300 new trees next to the demonstration plot, where we intend to apply the set of technologies offered by the project, funding it myself and implementing this kind of management from the very beginning"

-Interviews were conducted with 15 demonstrating producers to ascertain their level of knowledge regarding the HLB vector, integrated pest management (IPM), and the potential for scaling up.
+Interviews were conducted with 15 demonstration producers to ascertain their level of knowledge regarding the HLB vector, integrated pest management (IPM), and the potential for scaling up.

 Participating countries